TATP-233/DISCOVERSE/README.md

 ## 📷 High-Fidelity Rendering Setup

-For high-fidelity 3DGS rendering functionality, if you don't need high-fidelity rendering or are using docker installation, you can skip this section.
+This section covers the setup for high-fidelity 3DGS rendering.
+If you do not require this feature or are using Docker, you can skip this section.

 ### 1. CUDA Installation
 Install CUDA 11.8+ from [NVIDIA's official site](https://developer.nvidia.com/cuda-toolkit-archive), choose the corresponding CUDA version based on your graphics card driver.